KFTA-TV: Early history

 MCM Television received a construction permit from the Federal Communications Commission (FCC) to build a television station on channel 24 in Fort Smith on March 14, 1975.
-The station, bearing the call sign KLMN, was still unbuilt in 1977, when Jim and Rob Walton acquired a 20-percent stake.
+The station bore the call sign KLMN.
+In 1977, Jim and Rob Walton acquired a 20-percent stake.
 The station was announced to be beginning construction that December, and in May 1978, it received the primary CBS affiliation for the market.
-The existing CBS affiliate in Northwest Arkansas, the combination of KFPW-TV 40 and KTVP 29, had been negotiating with ABC, of which the network became aware, prompting the move to the new KLMN.
+The existing CBS affiliate in Northwest Arkansas, the combination of KFPW-TV 40 and KTVP 29, had been negotiating with ABC, of which the CBS network became aware, prompting the move to the new KLMN.
 As a result, while the station was still under construction, the full CBS schedule was not available in Fort Smith.
-This completed Fort Smith's transition from a one-station market where KFSM-TV (channel 5) had all network affiliates to a three-station market.
+This completed Fort Smith's transition from a one-station market—where KFSM-TV (channel 5) had affiliations with all three networks—to a three-station market.

 KLMN began broadcasting on November 12, 1978.
 It had studios on Kelley Highway and a tower on Cartwright Mountain, midway between Fort Smith and Fayetteville, where the station had a news bureau.
 KLMN became an NBC affiliate in 1980 after KFSM-TV was purchased by The New York Times Company, which accepted an offer by CBS to change its affiliation.
 The Times owned two other CBS affiliates.
 That year, MCM agreed to sell the station to Houston-based Schindler Broadcasting Company for $950,000 and assumption of debts; in comparison, KFSM-TV had sold for $17.5 million.
 The FCC approved the transfer in May 1981.
 On September 22, 1982, the station changed its call sign to KPOM-TV.
 The designation stood for "People on the Move" and came from a viewer contest.